ibm-cloud-docs/cloud-pak-multicloud-management/ansible-getting-started.md

       storage: 10Gi
   storageClassName: ibmc-block-gold
 ```
+{: codeblock}

 **Note:** Change the storage class according to your OpenShift Storage Class listing.

 ```
 oc create -f postgres-nfs-pvc.yaml
 ```
+{: codeblock}

 7. Ensure that the pvc is created

 ```
 oc get pvc
 ```
+{: codeblock}

 8. Modify the ansible playbook to use insecure login.

 ```
 sed -i "s/{{ openshift_skip_tls_verify | default(false)/{{ openshift_skip_tls_verify | default(true)/g" roles/kubernetes/tasks/openshift_auth.yml
 ```
+{: codeblock}

 9. Run the installation command:

 ```
 ./setup_openshift.sh -e openshift_host=https://api.green.coc-ibm.com:6443 -e openshift_project=ansible-tower -e openshift_user=admin -e openshift_token=<YOUR_TOKEN> -e admin_password=rudolph-the-reindeer -e secret_key=mysecret -e pg_username=postgresuser -e pg_password=postgrespwd -e rabbitmq_password=rabbitpwd -e rabbitmq_erlang_cookie=rabbiterlangapwd
 ```
+{: codeblock}
 **Note:** Modify the values for OpenShift API URL, admin user, admin token, and the passwords you want to set for Ansible Tower.

-This will completed the setup of ansible tower.
+This will complete the setup of ansible tower.
 Once you log in to the console, you must apply the license.

 10. Log in to Ansible Tower and import the license from the
 `temporary-tower-license.txt` downloaded in "Before you begin".